N6TV “Serial Box”

-These are the exact circuits I use for FSK, PTT and CW keying.
-The PTT & FSK circuits work great with MMTTY.
+If you are handy with a soldering iron, you can build your own simple transistor interface.
+These are the exact circuits I (AA5AU) use for FSK, PTT and CW keying.
 These circuits are connected to the same DB9 connector which allows all three circuits to be controlled by the same serial port (DB9 pin-out shown here).

 These simple transistor interfaces will work for most radios that are capable of transmitting FSK.
-If you find your FSK transmit signal is inverted, you can normally change the polarity of with a menu option in your transceiver.
+If you find your FSK transmit signal is inverted, you can normally change the polarity from a menu option in your transceiver.
 Some radios, such as the Ten-Tec Omni Series and Kenwood TS-930, do not have the capability of changing FSK polarity.
 These radios require either a PNP transistor or straight through keying circuit.
-These circuits are also shown in the next section below.

 Ten-Tec radios Omni 5, Omni 6 and Omni 6+ can key FSK simply by coming off pin 3 of the DB9 serial connector through a 1k ohm resistor (see circuit below).
 Please note that the Ten-Tec Orion and Orion II both need a transistor or opto isolator circuit and a straight resistor should not be used (Thanks Marsh KA5M).
 If you are using a Rigblaster with the Omni 5, Omni 6 or Omni 6+, try this circuit from K3DI here.